-Brandt started back in October 2016 in a small room of 12 m2 in Utrecht.
-Giselle Habraken, the owner of Earth-friendly soy candles, didn’t think that her path would lead to candle business:
+Essentially Brandt started as a company back in October 2016 in a small room of 12 m2 in Utrecht.
+At the very beginning Giselle Habraken didn’t think that her path would lead to creating the Earth-friendly soy candle business:

-‘Once I went to New York to help out the maker of the candle, a friend of a friend, and it was only 1,5 years after that that I realized how much I missed the candle-making.
+‘Once I went to New York to help out the maker of the candles, a friend of a friend.
+However only 1,5 years after that I realized how much I missed the candle-making.
 I come from a different background, Safety and Security Management, and after quitting my job I decided to start Brandt.’

-This internship was the base that lit that interest.
+Certainly, this internship was the base that lit interest and today transformed into a fast-growing company.
 Before getting fully into candle making, Giselle consulted her candle master who did support her business ideas.
-Back then (and still) Giselle was fascinated then by honeysuckle scent.
-Being a person who is inspired by smells and techniques, later on, she introduced Kamperfoelie into her collection.

-‘I’m not the kind of person that plans out everything before starting something.
-I just start walking and come across problems that I have to solve (which I love) along the way.
-So that helped me a lot, to have no fear or doubts and just see every little thing as an important thing of the process.
+”I’m not the kind of person that plans out everything before starting something.
+That is to say, I just start walking and come across problems that I have to solve (which I love) along the way.
+So it helped me a lot, to have no fear or doubts and just see every little thing as an important part of the process.

-Not many people around me run their own business but my friends and family turned out to have amazing skills that came very handy.
-My boyfriend builds a website, another friend is a business consultant, another one is incredibly fast and skilled as a candlemaker and so on.
+Despite the fact that not many people around me run their own businesses, my friends and family turned out to have amazing skills that came very handy.
+For example, my boyfriend builds a website.
+While another friend is a business consultant and another one is incredibly fast and skilled as a candlemaker and so on.
 Also, I have two marvelous interns that are just the best with designing and branding.
 I have many people coming over to help me a day or two in the studio and that is just fantastic!’ — Giselle Habraken.

 ‘I love this part!
-I have a 50-liter wax-melter and I pour about 1,5 liters in a jar.
-There I mix it with the oils and pour into the jars.
+I have a 50-liter wax-melter and firstly I pour about 1,5 liters in a jar where I mix it with the oils.
+Further, I pour it into the jars.
 To make sure the wicks are centered I use clothespins.
-Then while it is drying I can prepare the wicks for upcoming batches, pack orders or do some computer work.
+Then while it is drying I can prepare the wicks for upcoming batches and in the end, I pack orders or do some computer work.
 I used to play guitar for the candle when I made them at home but that is a luxury I can’t afford.
-After they dried, I clean them, label them and they are ready for shipping!’ — Giselle describes the process in details.
+After they dried, I clean them, label them and they are ready for shipping!’

-The botanical-inspired scents are developed to be recognizable to trigger a memory.
-The scents of candles vary by its complexity, for example, the Woodcollection (Houtcollectie) is more difficult than Apothecary ones.
+The botanical-inspired, Brandt’s scents were developed to be recognizable, to trigger memories.
+Scents of candles vary by its complexity.
+For example, the Woodcollection (Houtcollectie) is more difficult than Apothecary ones.
 At Brandt, the ingredients must be complementary and have a good top-heart-base* structure.

 *The middle notes, or the heart notes, appear once the top notes evaporate.
-The middle notes are considered the heart of the fragrance.
-They last longer than the top notes and have a strong influence on the base notes to come.
-A perfume’s heart is generally pleasant and well-rounded.
+Not only the middle notes are considered the heart of the fragrance but also they last longer than the top notes and have a strong influence on the base notes to come.

-Giselle’s memories from traveling brought a lot to Brandt’s collection of scents.
+Giselle loves to travel and it is needless to say that those memories brought a lot to Brandt’s collection of scents.
 For example, from France, she brought Coconut & Aloe Vera.
-It’s from summer surfing trips — she tried to recreate the surf wax (which you put on a surfing board):
+Capturing mood and feeling of her summer surfing trips — she tried to recreate the surf wax (which you put on a surfing board) scent:

 ‘Every time I’m making a batch of that scent I am back in the water.
 And I just love to listen to my customers’ memories and associations while they are sniffing the candle.’

-Scents that bring back memories is an addictive idea by itself.
-It also brings Giselle a solid customer group that she loves to talk to.
-By sharing their share ideas and thoughts help Brandt to be in a constant process of self-improvement.
+The idea of creating scents that bring back memories is addictive by itself.
+The scents captured in each Brandt product makes you think of happy moments.
+While in everyday life these moments bring Giselle a solid group of customers which she actually loves to talk to.
+Brandt is open to ideas and thoughts of its consumers, which helps to stay in a constant process of self-improvement.

-Concerning new plans, the upcoming collection Nomad will be inspired by Giselle’s cycle tour of 4 months through Europe: ‘This collection will be an ode to our beautiful continent, with its forests, flowers, herbs and spices.
+Concerning future plans of transferring scents into memories, the upcoming collection Nomad will be inspired by Giselle’s cycle tour of 4 months through Europe: ‘This collection will be an ode to our beautiful continent, with its forests, flowers, herbs and spices.
 It is going to be a real struggle to choose scents.
 The most popular ones are Honeysuckle, Sandalwood & Patchouli and Green Tea Lime.’